CRIMAC-WP4-Machine-learning/CRIMAC-annotationtools/README.md

 ## Python representation of the
 A python variable structure for annotations (based on dict?) that is a one to one mapping with the ICES Netcdf4 format is needed.
-The representation should follow the recommen

 ## Functions
 ### Readers: